MahBadran93/ROS_Project/README.md

 - Construct a map of the whole environment.
 We need to fully occupy the whole environment, then we need to localize the Robot. <br>
 - Path planning, we need to publish a goal to move base navigation system in which Turtlebot3 can reach that goal without colliding with any obstacles. <br>
-- Create a waypoints that allows the Turtlebot3 to navigate within the environment.
+- Create waypoints that allows Turtlebot3 to navigate within the environment.

 ## Analysis OF Studied Techniques